 Bottom line

-A $30,000 business loan is still low enough to be attainable for most small businesses — and easier to find than lower loan amounts.
+A $30,000 business loan is low enough to be attainable for most small businesses — and easier to find than smaller loan amounts.
 But you might not have as many bad credit or startup options as you would with a $15,000 loan.

-Compare even more options with our guide to business loans.
+To compare even more options, check out our guide to small business loans.

 Other business loan amounts: